-The signs of these derivatives are also available from the manipulation of the indifference curves in Figure 1, as shown in Figure 2.
+These derivatives are also available from the manipulation of the indifference curves in Figure 1, as shown in Figure 2.

 These results are important, because they provide a theoretical grounding for the use of the partial correlation of rents and wages with city characteristics as weights in constructing QOL indices, as was done by Roback and many later authors.2 Under the model's assumptions, the regression coefficients that these equations represent are appropriate measures of the value of the amenities because they incorporate only the effects on utility and profits, and because they incorporate the preferences of both firms and residents.
-Combining the information from partial correlations of several amenities (indexed with k) with wages and rents across several local labor markets (controlling for differences in housing and worker quality) the residents' revealed willingness to pay for area Quality of Life (QOL) can be computed and compared across cities (indexed by c), as in equation 5.